 (Phaseolus vulgaris); Bush bean; Dual use: snap or dry; Minimum 20 seeds

 Covelo bean originates in California's Round Valley, much of which is the Round Valley Indian Reservation.
-Notable for this variety is that University of California researchers consider it unique as they are unable to match it with a known bean.
+Notable for this heritage variety is that University of California researchers consider it genetically unique as they are unable to match it with another known bean variety.
 It is believed members of the Round Valley Tribes forced onto the reservation in the 1860s bred Covelo to thrive in the extreme summer heat.
 Given we notice in southeast Michigan a trend toward hotter, more dry summers, Covelo is a logical addition to our gardens.

 Compact bushes do well planted in a block.
 When picked early, Covelo's flat Romano style pods are yummy snap bean.